gotev/android-cookie-store/README.md

 Android InMemory and persistent Cookie Store for `HttpURLConnection` and `OkHttp`, with extensions to easily sync cookies in Android WebViews.

 ## Why?
 Neither `HttpURLConnection` nor `OkHttp` provides a native and rapid way of storing cookies persistently on Android.
-This library aims to fill this gap, by extending standard `java.net.CookieStore` in Kotlin, with extendability in mind.
+This library aims to fill this gap, by implementing the standard `java.net.InMemoryCookieStore` in Kotlin, with extendability in mind.

 With this library you have:
 - super tiny footprint (the library is only a bunch of classes)